|Support||Help Desk, Chat, Phone & Knowledge Base|

-But marketing is a tool.
-And I absolutely do not like it when companies use “marketing-speak” to misrepresent products and services.
-It’s fine to simplify, but tell it like it actually is.
+I believe in good marketing, but marketing is a tool.
+And I do not like it when companies use “marketing-speak” to misrepresent products and services.
+It’s OK to simplify, but tell it like it is.
 And it’s fine to re-frame or re-position, but not at the cost of hiding other facts.

 A2 Hosting does this a lot.
-They have a sleek website.
-They have good copy.
-But they consistently invent features that aren’t actually features or they position facts outside of context so they seem great…but really don’t make any sense.
+They have a sleek website and good copy.
+But they consistently invent features or position facts outside of context, so they seem great, but don’t make any sense.

 Here’s an example.

 The chart looks great.
-It’s one of those marketing assets that makes you nod and move along to the buy button.
-Everyone does it to an extent, but there are a couple things here that bother me.
+It’s a marketing asset that makes you nod and move to the buy button.
+Everyone does it to an extent, but a couple of things bother me here.

-First, the Performance Plus pitch grossly simplifies what it takes to “maintain your site’s speed during traffic spikes.”
-That all depends on your caching, the size of your site, the size of your “traffic spike” (ie, is it hundreds, thousands or millions of requests?), and dozens of other variables.
+First, the Performance Plus pitch simplifies what it takes to “maintain your site’s speed during traffic spikes.”
+That all depends on your caching, the size of your site and your “traffic spike” (i.e., is it hundreds, thousands, or millions of requests?), and dozens of other variables.
 It plays on fear rather than a more accurate upside like “smoothly handle a resource-intensive site.

-Second, the Cores, Physical and Virtual Memory allocations are missing any sort of context.
-They are presented to persuade you to buy a more expensive plan – not to provide any truly useful comparative information.
+Second, the Cores, Physical and Virtual Memory allocations are missing context.
+They are presented to persuade you to buy a more expensive plan – not to provide useful comparative information.

-In fairness to A2 Hosting, I do like the specificity and I do know that providing concise, useful information is a challenge on a sales page.
-That said, combined with the next disadvantage, their marketing-speak serves as a disadvantage for any customer trying to make an informed choice of hosting company.
+In fairness to A2 Hosting, I know that providing concise, helpful information is challenging on a sales page.
+That said, combined with the next disadvantage, their marketing-speak is a disadvantage for any customer trying to make an informed choice of hosting company.

-Onboarding is the process of moving a new customer to an active, happy customer.
-It’s a critical process for any company, but especially for hosting companies who are selling an inherently technical product.
+Onboarding involves moving a new customer to an active, happy customer.
+It’s a critical process for any company, especially hosting companies selling an inherently technical product.

-While A2 Hosting has many of the common ingredients for a good onboarding (ie, email confirmations, intuitive client area and standard cPanel) – everything in the process of setting up my account was slightly off.
+While A2 Hosting has many common ingredients for good onboarding (i.e., email confirmations, intuitive client area, and standard cPanel), everything about setting up my account was slightly off.
 It was a bit frustrating – enough to make it a disadvantage.

 Upsells are not inherently a “bad” thing.
-If presented well, they can be useful.
-But upsells need to be clear, useful and presented well.
-While not as bad as some big brand competitors, A2 Hosting does not do upsells well.
+If presented well, they can be helpful.
+But upsells need to be presented well.
+While not as bad as some big brand competitors, A2 Hosting doesn’t handle upsells well.

-Here’s what you see on checkout – a wall of “configuarable options” – aka, upsells.
+Here’s what you see on checkout – a wall of “configurable options,” – aka, upsells.

 While not garish or overwhelming, those configurable options create a lot of questions.

-Every single option (apart from Server Location) either creates doubt or confusion in the mind of the customer.
-Additionally, since they are all presented out of context – I have no idea what they are or why they are useful or how they apply to my purchase.
+Every single option (apart from Server Location) creates confusion in the customer’s mind.
+Additionally, since they are all presented out of context, I have no idea what they are, why they are helpful, or how they apply to my purchase.

-Now – from a day to day use perspective – none of this matters.
-You can ignore the upsells, ignore the offers and remove the bundled plugins.
+Now – from a day-to-day use perspective – none of this matters.
+You can ignore the upsells, skip the offers and remove the bundled plugins.
 But as far as choosing a company based on trust & values, I see it as a disadvantage to A2 Hosting.

 Guarantees, Backups & Bonuses

 Guarantees and backup services are “bonus” features in the grand scheme of hosting.
-But for something as important as your website, they can be life (err wallet) savers.
+But they can end up saving you money.

 A2 Hosting’s money-back guarantee is fine but is not impressive compared to direct competitors.

-They also only provide “server rewind backups” for free with your standard plan.
+They only provide free “server rewind backups” with your standard plan.
 If you want true regular backups, you’ll need to subscribe to a 3rd party service.

-Again, that’s fine, but it’s something to factor in while comparing price & value among competitors.
+It’s something to consider while comparing price & value among competitors.

 Lastly, their actual bonuses/freebies are pretty thin on the ground.
-In fact, 3 of their 4 freebies are ad placements to benefit A2 Hosting.
+Three of their four freebies are ad placements to benefit A2 Hosting.
 Nothing outside the norm, but something to factor in if you already know some of the services you’re looking for.

-Overall, A2 Hosting’s guarantees, backups, and freebies are ok on their own, but a disadvantage compared to the rest of the industry.
+Overall, A2 Hosting’s guarantees, backups, and freebies are lacking compared to the rest of the industry.